weaveworks-guides/weave-net-legacy/vagrant.md

 appear to you, but we do not show it when you are expected to copy several commands at once or run something on your local machine (e.g. `vagrant up` as it appears above).

+Once you have complited a guide, you can dispose of running VM(s) by typing

+    vagrant destroy

+You can also run `vagrant destroy` at any time, if you have to free-up resources on you machine and resume the guide later.

 ## How we use Vagrant in our guides

 We always test using the latest release of Vagrant and most recent release of VirtualBox, so if something doesn't work,